abdullahbayram/shopping-basket-rn-js/README.md

 - **✅ Unit Testing**: All components and utility functions are covered with unit tests to ensure correctness of individual units of code.
-- **🟡 Integration Testing**: Critical workflows, such as adding items to the basket, applying promo codes, and navigating between screens, are tested to validate seamless interaction between components.
+- **✅ Integration Testing**: Critical workflows, such as adding items to the basket, applying promo codes, and navigating between screens, are tested to validate seamless interaction between components.
-- **🟡 Mock API Testing**: Using `mock-service-worker`, API calls are simulated to test application behavior under various response scenarios.
 - **✅ Code Coverage**: Coverage reports are generated with Jest, with a minimum threshold enforced to maintain code quality.